Prosecutor: Prosecutions requiring special consent

 Prosecutions under certain acts require the consent of the Attorney General or DPP before they can proceed.
-In practice the following types of consent may be required:
+In practice, the following types of consent may be required:

-The range of offences which require consent is wide, a list of the offences can be found at Annex 1 - Consents to Prosecute.
+The range of offences which require consent is wide, a list of the offences can be found at Annex 1 of Consents to Prosecute.

 Private prosecutions

-In England and Wales there is a statutorily protected common law right for any person to institute a private prosecution.
-This right is retained by s6(1) Prosecution of Offenders Act 1985.
+In England and Wales, there is a statutorily protected common law right for any person to institute a private prosecution.
+This right is retained by section 6(1) Prosecution of Offenders Act 1985.
 Some organisations regularly use private prosecutions on a large scale to achieve an institutional goal, for example the vast majority of prosecutions under the Animal Welfare Act 2006 are prosecuted by the Royal Society for the Prevention of Cruelty to Animals (RSPCA) as private prosecutions.
-The Post Office has also recently under taken a wide array of private prosecutions against post masters, leading to a subsequent scandal in which these prosecutions have widely come to be seen as a miscarriage of justice.
+The Post Office also undertook a wide array of private prosecutions against post masters, leading to a subsequent scandal in which these prosecutions have widely come to be seen as a miscarriage of justice.
 The RSPCA have come under strong criticism for lacking sufficient independence to act as a prosecutor from the independent 'Wooler' review; the Environmental, Food and Rural Affairs Committee and the Justice Select Committee, given they also investigate the offences and campaign politically for animal rights.
 The ongoing issues with private prosecutions outlined above has led to the Justice Select Committee calling for a closer examination of the process and regulation by government.

-It is usually practically difficult for an individual to bring a private prosecution given the high cost - estimated by the Ministry of Justice at £8,500 on average.
+It is usually practically difficult for an individual to bring a private prosecution given the high cost – estimated by the Ministry of Justice at £8,500 on average.
 Even if a private prosecutor is not legally qualified, they must meet the usual legal requirements lawyers must undertake including the Criminal Procedure Rules and appropriate disclosure standards.

 DPP's power to take over private prosecutions

 The DPP has authority to take over any prosecution instituted by another person or organisation, and to discontinue the prosecution if they see fit.
-The CPS have set out public guidance on when they will take over a prosecution, this indicates that the CPS should take over and continue with the prosecution if the papers clearly show all of the following:
+The CPS have set out public guidance on when they will take over a prosecution; this indicates that the CPS should take over and continue with the prosecution if the papers clearly show all of the following: